47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 sbt docs/publishMicrosite
 ```

 In this script, we are publishing the microsite in GitHub Pages.
-For that, we should add the user information for git
+To do this, we should add the user information for git.